iamgio/pikt/README.md

 - `-nocompile` prevents the generation of any executable file;

-- `-pl[=type]` sets the active pixel logger type.
-A pixel logger is responsible for printing pixels on screen, for example in case of compile-time errors.
-If `type` is not specified, `256` is used.
-Available types:
-  - `none`: pixel logging is disabled (default);
-  - `256`: prints each pixel as a square whose color is approximated to the closest ANSI 8-bit (256) color.
-  - `16`: prints each pixel as a square whose color is approximated to the closest ANSI 16 color.
-  - `rgb`: prints each pixel as a square with its RGB color.
-  Not all terminals support this;
-  - `box`: prints each pixel in an ASCII box with its hex code inside.

 - `-pixelinfo` adds information about pixel coordinates to the output code as comments;